RohanSidhu/CAT125_Website/pages/about_me.md

 I was able to enhance my Object Oriented Programming skills by using a different language, C#.
 I have never worked with C# before, however, it does resemble Java and C++ making it easy to pick up.

-Our project will be presented in May 2020 at the AR/VR Summit in Los Angeles and I will be there supporting our team!
+Our project will be presented on May 2020 at the AR/VR Summit in Los Angeles and I will be there supporting our team!